olivierlacan/olivierlacan.com/talks/polishing-ruby/index.md

 date: 2014-11-18 0:00
 title: Polishing Ruby
 categories: talk
+venue: RubyConf 2014
 ---
 There are gems out there solving very common problems that could easily be contributed back to Ruby itself.
 Suggesting a new Ruby feature isn't as daunting as it sounds.
 As long as you're diligent, you too can push ruby forward.

 ### Video